October 20, 2024

 Back in Japan, wanting to figure out what the hell had happened that fateful day in Los Angeles, Hosono started listening obsessively to Parks' solo album Discover America.
 It had a massive influence on the Tropical Trilogy.
 Hosono and Parks became friends, and stayed friends.
 Check out the love in their eyes in this absurdly beautiful performance, from sometime earlier this century.
 As if Hosono and Parks on one stage didn't equal enough legends, note that Sakamoto is playing keyboards and Miharu Koshi accordion.
 Parks gives Koshi's shoulder a shake on his way offstage.

 When I first heard the last Happy End album, I was living in the hospital (or should I say a kind of paradise...), dosed out on morphine.
 I was listening to nothing but early Hosono, early Ohtaki, and Happy End.
-This final album sounded really weird coming after Kazemachi Roman "great songs," I remember thinking as I listened to it the first time, "but what the hell's wrong with the arrangements?"
+This final album sounded really weird coming after Kazemachi Roman "great songs," I remember thinking, "but what the hell's wrong with the arrangements?"
 But then I reached the closer, and had my mind blown right open, and so I went back and listened again — and again and again...

 The most beautiful thing about it isn't even the music, or not the music alone.
 Takashi's lyrics consist of only four distinct words.
 And yet I think the song is one of his most moving.